linker3000/shukran/README.md

 14|AC5
 15|AC6
 16|AC7
-17|5V, switched on/off by via AC8, NB: This signal is not controllable via regular I/O programming.
+17|5V, switched on/off by AC8, NB: This signal is not controllable via regular I/O programming.
 See FTDI docs.
 18|GND
 19|5V (VBUS)
 20|3V3